code-lucidal58/python_inception/part_0_basic_operations.md

 ```python
 x = 20
 ```
+Python is case sensitive.
+The varaible must start with [A-Za-z\_], and can be followed by [A-Za-z0-9\_].
+However, they cannot be reserved words.
+Following are the naming conventions:
+* Package name : short, all lowercase, preferable no underscore
+* Module : short, all lowercase, can have  underscore
+* Classes : UpperCamel Case
+* Functions : lowercase, snake_case
+* Variable : lowercase, snake_case
+* Constants : all uppercase, words separated by underscore These conventions are made to write a standardized code, and increase readability.

 ## Print statement
 `print` in Python takes only string arguments.
 If found otherwise, it is implicitly typecast to string.
 A new line is by default added to the end.
 When string concatenation is performed using comma in `print`, each part is implicitly